orblivion/hockeypuck-sandstorm/README.md

 The postgres part was courtesy of [Troy Farrell](https://github.com/troyjfarrell), though he is working on improving this.
 If you're looking to do the same in your app, check out what he and/or the [Sandstorm project](https://sandstorm.org/community) may have said about this recently for the latest.

-# Why this can't work
+# Why I suspect this can't work

 My intention was to expose a sandstorm [HTTP API](https://docs.sandstorm.io/en/latest/developing/http-apis/), and instruct users who interact with it to specify a special keyserver URL that would send the necessary auth headers.
 This works for some applications, such as curl or any web browser.